Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 - In a social recovery setup, normal transaction approvals still rely on your single signing key.
 This streamlines daily operations, often requiring just a single confirmation click, much like a standard wallet.

 - This contrasts with traditional multi-sig wallets where multiple signatures might be necessary for every transaction.

+- The advantages become clear when considering different scenarios:

+* Normal Usage: As highlighted in discussions by Vitalik Buterin, under normal circumstances, a social recovery wallet functions like any regular wallet (e.g., Metamask).
+You sign messages and transactions using your single signing key, offering a seamless user experience.